 121 words that came from the heart.
 I wrote that in October 2010.
 It’s still taped on my wall right above my stand up desk.

 It came from being tired about how my life was at that point.
 I came home after a long day at a job I so badly wanted to leave for so long.
 It was busy that night, and I was mentally and physical tired.
 I drove home staring at the road.
-It was 11pm, so there were not many cars on the road.
-The music was off.
+It was 11pm, so there were not many cars on the road, there was only a truck from the Shiply company full of cars ready to get delivered.
+The music was on and really sound great with the Pioneer DJ deck.
 I was just alone with my thoughts.
 The drive home and those feelings were ones I had experienced thousands of times, but something about that night was different.
 I don’t know why.
 Was this my breaking point finally?
 It must have been because I came home and did something I hadn’t done before.

 I typed a message to myself.
 I called it my manifesto because I was making a declaration.